bojand/mdpage/README.md

 2. **From Crates.io**

-   This requires at least [Rust] 1.35 and Cargo to be installed.
+   This requires Rust and Cargo to be installed.
 Once you have installed Rust, type the following in the terminal:

    ```
-   cargo install mdbook
+   cargo install mdpage
    ```

-   This will download and compile mdBook for you, the only thing left to do is to add the Cargo bin directory to your `PATH`.
+   This will download and compile mdPage for you, the only thing left to do is to add the Cargo bin directory to your `PATH`.

 ## Usage